 No 2 personal injuries are exactly the same.
 They come in many shapes, sizes and levels of severity.
-Filing a lawsuit can be costly and time consuming, so it might not make sense to do so if your injury was minor or is fully covered by your health insurance, workers’ compensation or another option.
+Filing a lawsuit can be costly and time consuming, so it might not make sense to do so if your injury was minor or is fully covered by your insurance, workers’ compensation or another option.

 However, if your injuries are so severe and recovery is so costly that it’s impacting your finances—such as a pile of unpaid medical bills, missing days at work, an inability to return to your “normal” life due to pain and suffering—then compensation (referred to as “damages”) from a personal injury action can be a financial lifeline in the storm of uncertainty that follows a debilitating injury.